Said Pastry Nerd

 Pastry cream

-• Put the vanilla pod in milk and let warm it up in a pot until it starts boiling.
-Let the vanilla pod in the milk for 15 minutes.
+• Put the vanilla pod in milk and whipping cream and let warm it up in a pot until it starts boiling.
+Let the vanilla pod sit in the milk for 15 minutes.

 In a separate bowl, mix the egg yolk with the sugar then add the cornstarch and whisk.